Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 # General recommendations

-* DHT22 and BME280 are recommended.
+* The BME280 is recommended.
+DHT22 is supported, but is becoming harder to find.
 DHT21 is also supported, but is less accurate.
 DHT11 support has been removed from current firmware.
 * DHT22/21/11 connect using 3 wires.
 As well as +3.3V and ground, the DHT sensor needs a combined input-output line.
 This is usually connected to one of the SPI CS lines on the Temperature Daughterboard connector, or one of the IOx.OUT pins.
 * BME280 connect using 6 wires, and connects to pins on the Temperature Daughterboard connector.
 * In RRF 3, the humidity and pressure (BME280 only) channels of the same sensor are configured as piggyback sensors off the main sensor.